DataDog/dd-openfeature-provider-swift/README.md

 - **Swift 5.9+**
 - **iOS 14.0+ / macOS 12.0+ / watchOS 7.0+ / tvOS 14.0+**

+### OpenFeature SDK Version

+This provider uses OpenFeature Swift SDK 0.3.0, although there are [newer versions](https://github.com/open-feature/swift-sdk/releases), to match the latest version published on CocoaPods.
+E.g. this means using `MutableContext` instead of the newer `ImmutableContext`.

 ## Installation

 ⚠️ **This package is currently in development and not yet ready for production use.**